 What is the Short Inca Trail and Rainbow Mountain 6-day tour?

 This adventure tour combines the best in Cusco in only 6 days.
-You can explore Cusco, the best of the sacred valley, and the impressive Rainbow Mountain and Red Valley.
+You can explore Cusco, the best of the Sacred Valley of the Incas, and the impressive Rainbow Mountain and Red Valley.

 How long is the hike on the Short Inca Trail?

-The Short Inca Trail is 16 km long and starts at Km 104 on the Cusco to Machu Picchu railroadCusco-Puno road.
+The Short Inca Trail is 16 km long and starts at Km 104, on the railway to Aguas Calientes, the town just before the Machu Picchu citadel.

 How long is the hike at Rainbow Mountain?